ValentynaKucheriava/SQL-Practice-Leetcode/README.md

-# Leetcode practice exercise - with MS SQL Server
+# Leetcode practice exercise - with PostgreSQL

 These are scripts that answer questions from [Leetcode](https://leetcode.com/problemset/).
 Links to questions and my answers are below!